-8. We do not go through any formalities, rituals, and traditions to worship the Lord.
-Peter said, "Forasmuch as ye know that ye were not redeemed with corruptible things, as silver and gold, from your vain conversation received by tradition from your fathers."
-(1 Peter 1:18).
-Paul adds, "Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world and not after Christ."
-(Colossians 2: 8).

-9. We do not follow after the doctrines and commandments of men.
-The Apostle wrote, "Wherefore if ye be dead with Christ from the rudiments of the world, why, as though living in the world, are ye subject to ordinances, (Touch not; taste not; handle not; Which all are to perish with the using;) after the doctrines and commandments of men."
-(Colossians 2: 20-22).

-10. We do not follow the Old Testament law in our worship.
-Many go to the law for such things as the sabbath, tithing, mechanical music, etc., but this is a misuse of that portion of scripture.
-The law is no longer binding.
-(2 Corinthians 3; Hebrews 10:9; John 1:17).
+- 8. We do not go through any formalities, rituals, and traditions to worship the Lord.
+Peter said, "knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers" (1 Peter 1:18).
+Paul adds, "Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world and not after Christ" (Colossians 2:8). - 9.
+We do not follow after the doctrines and commandments of men.
+The apostle wrote, "Therefore, if you died with Christ from the basic principles of the world, why, as though living in the world, do you subject yourselves to regulations- "Do not touch, do not taste, do not handle," which all concern things which perish with the using-according to the commandments and doctrines of men?"
+(Colossians 2:20-22). - 10.
+We do not follow the Old Testament law in our worship.
+Many go to the law for such things as the sabbath, tithing, mechanical music, etc., but this is a misuse of that portion of Scripture.
+The law is no longer binding (2 Corinthians 3; Hebrews 10:9; John 1:17).

 Therefore we are to follow the New Testament all the way without addition, subtraction, or substitution.
-(Revelation 22: 18, 19; Galatians 1: 7-9).
-It completely furnishes man to every good work.
-(2 Timothy 3: 16, 17).
+(Revelation 22:18,19; Galatians 1:7-9).
+It completely furnishes man to every good work (2 Timothy 3:16,17).
 All things that pertain to life and godliness are contained within its pages.
-(2 Peter 1: 3).
+(2 Peter 1:3).